 As we said, building a pallet bed requires a minimal set of tools.
 For the bed we have in mind, you will need the following tools and materials:

 - A handful of bolts with washers and nuts;

 - A handful of screws and angle irons;

 - Wood lacquer or paint, together with the proper brushes;

 - A vacuum cleaner.

 Make sure you have a proper room to build the bed, as things will get messy.
-You will also want some fresh air, so try the backyard, the well-aerated empty garage, or the workshop nearby the house.
-If you plan to build the bed in a room, cover the floors with cardboards or recycled plastic sheets.
+You will also want some fresh air, so try the backyard, the well-aerated empty garage, or the workshop near the house.
+If you plan to build the bed in a room, cover the floors with cardboard or recycled plastic sheets.